 Ham Radio Deluxe offers a very nice Winkey settings interface.
 Presumably one could use this interface in place of the keyer command mode or command line interface and control most of the functionality in this keyer.

 If you attempt to use this emulation with other programs and have issues, please let me know and I’ll attempt to figure it out.
 Serial port sniffer captures are very helpful in troubleshooting these issues.

-Note this option breaks SO2R functionality in N1MM, but if you’re only going to using one rig it should be fine.
+Note this option breaks SO2R functionality in N1MM, but if you’re only going to be using one rig it will work fine.

 Dead Operator Watchdog

 This feature turns off the transmit line after 100 consecutive dits or dahs.
 It can be enabled by uncommenting this line:

 EEPROM / NonVolatile Settings